What will I do on Quest?

 I have a medical condition.
 Will my Quest experience be affected?

 We frequently have participants with conditions such as diabetes, asthma and others.
 If you have concerns about this type of activity, please talk to your doctor.
 Quest provides first aid kits with medications to manage many common problems.
 If you are prone to certain health problems, you may bring your own medication.
-However, please list this on your medical forms.
+However, please list these on your medical forms.

 When can I move into my dorm room?